manojbusam/FastAPI/README.md

-# FastAPI Project using LLM
+# LLM Application development using FastAPI

 This project demonstrates a FastAPI application designed to provide detailed information about the NextGen Smartwatch.
 It includes a backend API for querying smartwatch features and a React frontend for interacting with the API.